 Low back pain can be caused by injury to a muscle (strain) or ligament (sprain).
 There is a wide variety of causes including improper lifting, poor posture, a lack of regular exercise, fracture, ruptured disk, or arthritis.
-Large nerve roots in the lower back which travel into the legs are typical sources of low back pain include: large nerve roots in the low back that go to the legs may become irritated.
-Smaller nerves that run to the low back may become irritated.
+Large nerve roots in the lower back that travel into the legs are typical sources of low back pain including large nerve roots in the lower back that go to the legs may become irritated.
+Smaller nerves that run to the lower back may become irritated.
 The erector spinal muscles may be strained.
 Bones, ligaments, or joints may be damaged.
 An intervertebral disc may be degenerating.

 Degenerative Disc Disease – is a common dysfunction that can affect patients as young as 20 years old.
 When the lumbar discs between the vertebrae begin to break down, the damaged disc can cause both inflammation and slight instability in the lower back, bringing about pain, muscle spasms, and sometimes sciatica.
 This can cause a deep ache in the lower back that worsens when standing or walking and feels better when sitting, especially in a reclining position.
 Pain may worsen when bending backward or may radiate into the buttocks and back of the thighs.
 A tired feeling in the legs, and possible leg numbness or tingling especially after walking, is common.
 Tight hamstrings, making it difficult to touch the toes, can occur.